-Taylor, Angus E. University of California, Berkeley, California.
+Taylor, Angus E. Department of Mathematics, University of California, Berkeley, California.

 - Parametric curves